 An MEWP operator must also be able to demonstrate that they have the knowledge and skills needed to do effective hazard and risk assessment in their operating location.

 If you need training, make sure you use a EWPA member company.
-Click here for a list of trainers.
+Click here add a list of trainers.

 If you have any questions or need advice in relation to the above, please contact the Association on 07 5752563.